CodeMaxx/CodeMaxx.github.io/_posts/2026-07-31-secure-hotpatch-report.md

 }
 ```

-If the address is inside a reported hotpatched image, a legitimate patch could
-explain the change, so that alone isn't grounds for a ban.
-If it's outside every
-reported hotpatched image, you know for certain that no legitimate hotpatch
-explains it, so it stays suspicious.

-This signal has a limit, though.
-The report tells you which images
-were hotpatched and where they sit in memory.
-It does not tell you which exact
-bytes changed, or what they changed to.
-So a machine carrying both a genuine
-hotpatch and a cheat in the same binary is still ambiguous at this level, because
-both land in the same reported image.
-This check on its own won't untangle that.

-> The report stops at image-level identity by design.
-It names which images are
-> legitimately patched and their cumulative patch level, but not which functions
-> or bytes the patch changed.
-So this check narrows suspicion to an image; it
-> doesn't clear or convict individual bytes.
-{: .prompt-info }

-Even with that limit, the report raises the bar.
-Kernel anti-cheat has
-historically had to either ignore changes in these images or eat the false
-positives.
-Some read the list of hotpatched images straight from the registry,
-but that lives in normal mode (VTL0), so a cheat can just rewrite it before you
-read it.
-A signed list of exactly which images are legitimately
-patched, coming from VTL1 where VTL0 can't touch it, turns "ignore it and hope"
-into a decision you can actually reason about.
+If the address is not inside any hotpatched image, that is grounds for raising an alert.
+If it is inside one, then the modification could be explained by a hotpatch, but it does not completely rule out tampering.
+See [Scope and limitations](#scope-and-limitations) to understand why.

+### What the sequence number tells you

+`LatestSequenceNumber` is the highest cumulative patch revision that has been applied to that base image.

+There's a sharper use for this number, if you keep a baseline:

+1. Record the sequence number the first time you see a hotpatched image.

+2. If a new modification shows up in that image later, fetch the report again.

+3. If the sequence number has **not** incremented, no new patch explains the change; the modification is likely unauthorized tampering.

+### Scope and limitations

+The report provides image-level granularity by design.
+It attests that an image is hotpatched and confirms its cumulative patch sequence number, but it does not catalog individual modified offsets or replacement instructions.

+Consequently, if a cheat modifies an image that _also_ receives a genuine hotpatch _before_ you make a second query for the sequence number, you will not be able to detect it with certainty.

+### Why not just read the registry?

+Even with that limitation, the report raises the security bar dramatically.
+Kernel anti-cheat has historically had to either ignore modifications in patched modules or eat the false positives.
+Querying registry records of hotpatched images is useless against kernel cheats or malware because they can easily manipulate VTL0 registry data.
+Hence, an attested, tamper-proof report originating from VTL1 provides a meaningful security upgrade.

 ## Try the sample

-The sample I mentioned pulls all of this together: it fetches the package,
-parses it, and prints the driver and hotpatch reports:
+The sample I mentioned pulls all of this together: it fetches the package, parses it, and prints the driver and hotpatch reports:

 ```
 > WindowsRuntimeAttestationReport.exe --type hotpatch
 ```

-Code and build instructions are here:
-[github.com/CodeMaxx/windows-runtime-attestation-report](https://github.com/CodeMaxx/windows-runtime-attestation-report){: target="_blank" rel="noopener" }.
+Full source code and build instructions are available on GitHub: [github.com/CodeMaxx/windows-runtime-attestation-report](https://github.com/CodeMaxx/windows-runtime-attestation-report){: target="_blank" rel="noopener" }.

-The next post gets into the trust story underneath all this, how the package is
-signed and how you check it end to end.
-The short version: Windows even exposes
-the public half of IDKS through a documented CNG property, so you can verify the
-signature yourself.
-The hotpatch report is only as good as that signature.
+The sample also prints the driver report, a signed inventory of the drivers loaded on the machine.
+That one gets its own deep dive later in this series.

-Thanks for reading!
-If something here is unclear, or you spot a mistake, tell me
-in the comments.
+Thank you for reading!
+If something here is unclear, or you spot a mistake, let me know in the comments.
 I'd love to hear from you. :)

 > New to the series?
 The concept post is coming soon.
-For now, grab the
-> [sample](https://github.com/CodeMaxx/windows-runtime-attestation-report){: target="_blank" rel="noopener" }
-> and run it on your own machine.
+In the meantime, grab the [sample repository](https://github.com/CodeMaxx/windows-runtime-attestation-report){: target="_blank" rel="noopener" } and try querying attestation state on your own test environments.
 {: .prompt-tip }

-> A quick note on ordering: this is Part 3 of the series, and Parts 1 and 2 (the
+> Note on post order: This article is Part 3 of my series.
+Because of multiple requests for details on the hotpatch attestation report, I am publishing this deep dive ahead of Parts 1 and 2 (the core Runtime Attestation Report architecture and report format posts).
+These companion posts are coming shortly.
-> concept and format posts) aren't published yet.
-A few folks specifically asked
-> for the hotpatch report, so I'm putting this one out first.
-Parts 1 and 2 are
-> coming shortly.
 {: .prompt-danger }